Eschatologue/CM_wiki/docs/class/rogue/soulknife.md

 When you use your Psychic Blades to deal Sneak Attack damage to a creature, you can force that target to make a Wisdom saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus).
 If the save fails, the target has the Stunned condition for 1 minute.
 The Stunned target repeats the save at the end of each of its turns, ending the effect on itself on a success.

-Once you use this feature, you can't do so again until you finish a Long Rest unless you expend three Psionic Energy Dice (no action required) to restore your use of it.
+Once you use this feature, you can't do so again until you finish a **:rest-long: Long Rest** unless you expend three Psionic Energy Dice (no action required) to restore your use of it.